stvsd1314/PPGN-Physics-Preserved-Graph-Networks/README.md

 ## Getting started
 1) You can train the proposed model with "training_123nodes.ipynb" and the test the well-trained model through "Testing_123nodes.ipynb" for the IEEE 123-node test case.
 2) Similarly, our method is easily extended in IEEE 37-node test case.
 The training model is in "Training_37nodes.ipynb".
-3) data: this folder contains the training and testing datasets in various situations.
+3) data: Check the "readme.md" file to find the training and testing datasets in various situations.
+Others are the mediate information used in the codes.
 4) trained: this folder has the pre-trained models, including the proposed and the baselines.